clara-parabricks-workflows/parabricks-omics-private-workflows/parabricks/README.md

 - eu-central-1
 - ap-southeast-1

 By default, workflow runs will use the region that is configured for the `default` profile via the AWS CLI.
-You can override this by etting the `region` option in `amazon-omics-tutorials/example-workflows/_conf/default.ini`.
+You can override this by editing the `region` option in `amazon-omics-tutorials/example-workflows/_conf/default.ini`.

 To run a specific workflow run the following from root of this example set (e.g. at the same location this README file is):